Sex toy temporary tattoos and the lengths we go through to photograph them. Photo by Kate Sinclaire.

 But more than anything else, I treasure Girly Juice’s laugh — it begins small, but quickly escalates into snorts and eyes squeezed shut in ecstasy.
 Which is exactly what she did when we ran out of mixers and she invented a new drink: Thin Mint creamer mixed with tequila.
 We were all rightfully terrified, but it actually tasted decent.

-I live for Aerie’s smile, like the gleeful grin that came over their face as they worked with glass blower Otto at the studio to craft their own dildo.
-Like their peals of laughter as we all huddled in the corner of the beach house, desperately holding our arms out for a photo of our sex toy temporary tattoos — our perfectionism thwarted by the pain shooting through our arms.
+I live for Ky’s smile, like the gleeful grin that came over his face as he worked with glass blower Otto at the studio to craft a dildo.
+Like his peals of laughter as we all huddled in the corner of the beach house, desperately holding our arms out for a photo of our sex toy temporary tattoos — our perfectionism thwarted by the pain shooting through our arms.

 Then, when the internet died for hours and things became desperate, Reenie did some magic to reset the router and determine the new network name and password.

-“Together,” Aerie remarked, “we form one fully functional human.”
+“Together,” Ky remarked, “we form one fully functional human.”

 Reenieis exactly as cute as you’d expect from her blog.
 She’s tiny, shy, orders the kids’ pancake because it has grapes for eyes, and brought all of us drawings of our favorite toys doing our favorite summer activities.1

 She’s also full of adorable quips.
 When I asked if the Chinese snacks she brought were sweet or savory she replied, “…none?”
 When my Pure Wand fell on Penny’s foot, Reenie asked fearfully, “is it still functioning?”
 When we unveiled the attendee goodie bags and Tantus’ new dildos were peeking out of them, Reenie gasped, “I SEE THAT.
 I SEE SOMETHING.”